-Unpacking Equity is a collaboration between the Public Policy and Governance Review and the Gender, Diversity and Public Policy Initiative (GDPP) at the School of Public Policy and Governance.
+Unpacking Equity is a collaboration between the Public Policy and Governance Review and the Gender, Diversity and Public Policy Initiative (GDPP) at the Munk School of Global Affairs and Public Policy.
 This series aims to explain equity-related policy issues and break down complicated topics involving equity, diversity and inclusion.
 Policy professionals can gain a better understanding of these complex issues in order to incorporate an equity lens into their practice.
 To learn more, please get in touch with the GDPP.

 by Reena Manjania